-AgriLife developed a DAR publication Returning Home After a Wildfire hosted on the www.texashelp.tamu.edu website.
+AgriLife developed a Disaster Recovery Agents (DAR) publication Returning Home After a Wildfire hosted on the www.texashelp.tamu.edu website.
 A press release was made on Recognizing Mental Health Challenges and Symptoms following Wildfires.

 Texas A&M Forest Service (TAMFS): TAMFS will maintain a resource footprint in Region 1 that will be comprised of out-of-state and TAMFS equipment.
-All TIFMAS resources were demobilized statewide on March 17.

-Texas Animal Health Commission (TAHC): On March 20, all TAHC released their personnel and assets for this activation.
-TAHC has distributed livestock focused publications addressing carcass disposal guidance, state, and federal resources, and AgriLife supply point information.
+Texas Animal Health Commission (TAHC): TAHC distributed livestock focused publications addressing carcass disposal guidance, state, and federal resources, and AgriLife supply point information.
 The total number of estimated reported animal losses to date is: 7,350.